ansys/pydynamicreporting/doc/source/lowlevelapi/TemplateObjects.rst

 **template.before_children: int**

 If this property is set to zero (the default), then any child content is placed in the report before the div.
-If set non-zero, the div will be placed in the report before the div.
+If set to a non-zero value, the children will be placed in the report after the div.

 **template.userdef_name: str**